Change Started

 Startups Solving Crop Stubble Burning

-While modern agriculture has given us a lot in terms of productivity and high yield, it has created its own set of problems, one of which is crop stubble.
+While modern agriculture has given us a lot in terms of food productivity and high yield, it has created its own set of problems, one of which is crop stubble.
 With the growing use of machines for paddy harvest and other crops, a heavy trail of crop residue is left behind in the field.

 Due to various factors, Indian farmers to get rid of their crop residue simply put them on fire, leading to extreme levels of air pollution, this is more prominent in the Delhi region and many parts of North India.